-Welcome to Reception Class R Venus!
+Welcome to the Spring Term in Reception Class R Venus

 In Reception we do not follow a topic based structure, rather we follow the children's interests and fascinations to ensure high levels of engagement and involvement.
 The practitioners working with the children respond and facilitate children's learning and development by using strategies that allow children to take their 'next steps' at the time, or in the moment.